 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject has lived in Alabama all of her life.
+The subject has lived in Alabama all of her life.

 OTHER INFLUENCES ON SPEECH: